Apple today released a set of tools and resources to help password managers - and other applications - develop powerful passwords.

 Apple says password managers who use its list of rules will start creating passwords that are strong and unique, but also compatible with the websites for which they are used.

-In addition, Apple has also published a list of websites that share login credentials, a list that the company hopes will "make password auto-completion suggestions more useful."
+In addition, Apple also published a list of websites that share login credentials with each other, a list that the company hopes will "make suggestions of completing the password more useful.”

 In addition, Apple has shared a list of website URLs where users are redirected (currently) to change their passwords.
 Apple says this list will be very useful for password developers in case they find a weak password and want to take users directly to the password change page.